mesosphere/marathon/docs/rest-api.md

 operating as expected.
 Health checks begin immediately upon task launch.
 For design details, refer to the [health checks]({{ site.baseurl}}/docs/health-checks.html) doc.
 By default, health checks are executed by the Marathon scheduler.
-It's possible with Mesos `0.20.0` and higher to execute health checks on the hosts where the tasks are running by supplying the `--executor_health_checks` flag to Marathon.
+With Mesos `0.20.0` and higher, the COMMAND protocol can be used to execute health checks on the hosts where the tasks are running.
-In this case, the only supported protocol is `COMMAND` and each app is limited to at most one defined health check.
+Mesos currently supports only one such health check per task.
+A COMMAND health check is considered passing if the command exits with status `0` within the `timeoutSeconds` period.
+COMMAND and other health checks can be defined on the same app as of Marathon `0.7.4`.

 An HTTP health check is considered passing if (1) its HTTP response code is between 200 and 399, inclusive, and (2) its response is received within the `timeoutSeconds` period.

-If a task fails more than `maxConseutiveFailures` health checks consecutively, that task is killed.
+If a task fails more than `maxConseutiveFailures` health checks consecutively, that task is killed causing Marathon to start more instances.
+These restarts are modulated like any other failing app by `backoffSeconds` and `backoffFactor`.

 ###### HEALTH CHECK OPTIONS

 * `command`: Command to run in order to determine the health of a task.
-  *Note: only used if `protocol == "COMMAND"`, and only available if Marathon is started with the `--executor_health_checks` flag.*
+  _Note: only used if `protocol == "COMMAND"`._
 * `gracePeriodSeconds` (Optional.
 Default: 15): Health check failures are ignored within this number of seconds of the task being started or until the task becomes healthy for the first time.